boatmeme/grails-translate/README.md

 ## v1.0.2 - 2011.05.20

 * Added UnshortenService.expandUrlsInTextAll() to take a list of 1 - n text blocks and return the results of expanding all of them
-* AJAX action now supports ‘shortText’ parameter which operates on blocks of text instead of individual urls
+* AJAX action now supports ï¿½shortTextï¿½ parameter which operates on blocks of text instead of individual urls
-* AJAX response ‘data’ object now returns ‘type’ property.
-This can be either ‘url’ or ‘text’
+* AJAX response ï¿½dataï¿½ object now returns ï¿½typeï¿½ property.
+This can be either ï¿½urlï¿½ or ï¿½textï¿½
-* AJAX response now returns ‘elapsedTime’ property (time of call in milliseconds)
+* AJAX response now returns ï¿½elapsedTimeï¿½ property (time of call in milliseconds)
 * AJAX response can now return XML
-* AJAX action now supports ‘format’ parameter which can be either ‘json’ or ‘xml’.
-Defaults to ‘json’
+* AJAX action now supports ï¿½formatï¿½ parameter which can be either ï¿½jsonï¿½ or ï¿½xmlï¿½.
+Defaults to ï¿½jsonï¿½
 * Added UrlStatus Enum to UnshortenService

 ## v1.0.1 - 2011.05.19